 - Serve as the liaison with regulatory agencies such as Center of Disease Control and Prevention, National Institutes of Health, Department of Transportation, and Department of Agriculture.

-The MU Institutional Biosafety Committee is appointed by the Provost to oversee the campus Biosafety program.
-Specific responsibilities of the committee include:
+The Institutional Biosafety Committee is appointed by the Office of Research, Innovation and Impact.

-The MU Institutional Biosafety Committee page contains an up to date listing of membership and meeting dates.Back to Top
+See the Institutional Biosafety Committee page for responsibilities and meeting dates.Back to Top